shellntel/HashMaster1000/readme.md

 ## **Configurable Settings**

 Configurable settings affect the analysis and reporting of cracked passwords and hash data.
 A thorough password analysis may require tweaking the substring and dictionary word analysis options, usually to control the number of results.
 Likewise, it's useful to analyze substrings and dictionary words both with and without supressing any nested strings/words.
-There are 4 sections of analysis options including:
+There are 5 sections of analysis options including:

 1. Substring analysis options
 2. Dictionary word analysis options
 3. Password policy compliance options
+4. Company Name & Terms detection
-4. Option to treat blank passwords as uncracked
+5. Option to treat blank passwords as uncracked

 Note: The default settings should work for most basic use cases.
 Only the pwdump file and Hashcat potfile are required to run a report.